karel-burda/function-loader/README.md

 with `--recurse-submodules` or `--recursive` on older versions of git.
 Alternatively, you can clone without sub-modules and initialize these later.

 # Introduction
-`function_loader` is a header-only library that can find free functions in a shared library and provide and `std::function<T>` wrapper around the found function.
+`function_loader` is a header-only library that can find free functions in a shared library and provides `std::function<T>` wrapper around the found function.

-Essentially provides wrapper around the calls `LoadLibrary`, `GetProcedure` and `FreeLibrary` system calls on Windows and `dlopen`, `dlsym` and `dlclose` on POSIXes.
+Essentially represents a wrapper around the calls `LoadLibrary`, `GetProcedure` and `FreeLibrary` system calls on Windows and `dlopen`, `dlsym` and `dlclose` on POSIXes.

 `function_loader` class supports move semantics and disables copy operations; implementation is in C++11.